-A MESSAGE FROM PRESIDENT JOHN THRASHER
+A MESSAGE FROM PRESIDENT McCULLOUGH

-Florida State University offers a warm and welcoming environment in which to study, work and live.
-The university administration and the FSU Police Department will do everything we can to make your experience here as pleasant, productive and safe as possible.
-You also have a responsibility to recognize and reduce risks to yourself and others so we can all live in an environment free from undue fear or criminal activity.
+Florida State University prides itself on providing a warm and welcoming environment in which to live, learn, work and visit.
+The university administration and the FSU Police Department strive to make your FSU experience as pleasant, productive and safe as possible.
+In fact, the safety of our students, faculty, staff and visitors is our top priority.

-This annual report includes a wealth of information about programs and activities that are designed to help you, and I encourage you to review it thoroughly.
-Working together, we can reduce safety risks so that we can all focus on reaching the goals that brought us to this great university.
+This annual report includes a wealth of information about programs, services and resources, and I encourage you to read it thoroughly and do your part to help prevent crime and protect yourself and others.
+Working together, we can reduce safety risks and continue to foster an environment in which everyone feels safe and secure.

-A MESSAGE FROM CHIEF OF POLICE TERRI S. BROWN
+A MESSAGE FROM CHIEF RHONDA HARRIS

-The Florida State University Police Department (FSUPD) is committed to providing Florida State University with a safe environment conducive to the goals of education and research.
-Although reported crime at Florida State is relatively low, it is important for students to remember that we are not immune from crime or criminal activity.
-Therefore, we share many of the crime and safety issues that exist in any city.
-In partnership with the community, we work to prevent crime and solve problems that affect students, faculty, and staff.
-The safety and security of the University is the combined responsibility of the entire Florida State University community.
-We remind all our campus community partners that if you See Something, Say Something and report the incident to police immediately.
+The Florida State University Police Department (FSUPD) is committed to providing the campus community with a safe environment conducive to the goals of education and research.
+Although reported crime at Florida State is relatively low, it is important to recognize that the campus is not immune from crime or criminal activity.
+The campus shares many of the same crime and safety issues that exist in any city.
+We partner proactively with our community and local law enforcement with a goal of preventing crimes before they impact the students, faculty, and staff.
+However, like all communities, the safety and security of the University, is a shared responsibility.
+We remind you to follow crime prevention strategies and just as importantly to contact the police if you see something that seems suspicious.

-To maintain an effective working relationship with the community and to respond to its needs, the FSUPD is organized into four twelve-hour shifts that work 24 hours a day, seven days a week.
-Officers conduct visible patrols, respond to reports of crimes, address problems, and provide information and resources to the community.
+FSUPD officers conduct visible patrols, respond to reports of crimes, address problems, and provide information and resources to the community.
 This information, which includes many practices, procedures, and safety tips for keeping you safe at FSU, are delivered in several ways.
-It is published annually in the Annual Safety Report, which appears on the website (police.fsu.edu), and is discussed in safety talks that are conducted by police officers at student orientations, new employee orientations, and other training events.
-Community members interested in arranging a safety talk should contact the department for scheduling.
+It is published annually in the Annual Security Report, which appears on the website (police.fsu.edu), and is discussed in safety talks that are conducted by police officers at student orientations, new employee orientations, and other training events.
+Community members interested in arranging one of the safety presentations should contact the department for scheduling.

-I encourage all students, faculty, staff and visitors to be aware of the safety related resources offered from the department and innovative equipment being utilized daily.
+I encourage all students, faculty, staff, and visitors to be aware of the safety related resources offered from the department.
 Our officers and staff are committed to initiating and maintaining close ties with the community.
 Feel free to stop by our headquarters at the corner of Jefferson Street and Woodward Avenue in W.A.
 Tanner Hall to ask any questions about security issues that are important to you.
 Also, by taking the time to familiarize yourself with our resources and by using the information provided on our website, you will be helping us to help you in the pursuit of a safe campus.
 Feel free to contact me with questions or suggestions.